 Aamohka nitaayakitsinikatawahka kiaayaowahka ki omahka kipitakiwahka anistawa Ksistsikomaaki.
 Iitoisiyihk.
 Iiksipihtsi omii otsitotoispima miini.

-Further information about the Blackfoot syllabary
+Information about the Blackfoot language and syllabary